Skip to content

 Contract information

-Warwickshire Police publishes details of all contracts with a value above £10,000 on the Bluelight e-Procurement Hub.
+We publish details of all supplier contracts on the Bluelight e-Procurement Hub.
 Contract information is published subject to the redaction of operationally or commercially sensitive information.

 Click here to view the Blue Light Website